 - I am currently a transitional master student in HCI Lab, School of Computer Science in University of Waterloo.
 I am in Teachable Robot Lab working with Prof. Edith Law (CS), and collaborate with the Cognitive Development Lab directed by Prof. Elizabeth Nilsen (Psychology), where I study how kids perceive teachable humanoid robots and learn from teaching them.

 - I graduated from the School of Computer Science in Carnegie Mellon University, where I majored in Educational Technology and Applied Learning Sciences (METALS) at Human-Computer Interaction Institute.

-- During my time in CMU, I was advised by Prof. Carolyn Rose from Langauge Technology Institute (LTI), Prof. Vincent Aleven from HCII, Prof. Joseph Jay Williams from Computer Science department, University of Toronto.
-I worked with the amazing Ph.D. students and post-docs in CMU HCII and LTI, including Ken Holstein, Xu Wang, Tomoshiro Nagashima and Shiyan Jiang.
+- During my time in CMU, I was advised by Prof. Carolyn Rose from Langauge Technology Institute (LTI), Prof. Vincent Aleven from HCII, and Prof. Joseph Jay Williams from Computer Science department, University of Toronto.
+I also worked closely with the amazing Ph.D. students and post-docs in CMU HCII and LTI, including Ken Holstein, Xu Wang, Tomoshiro Nagashima and Shiyan Jiang.